tainacan/tainacan-wiki/dev/internal-api.md

 Each entity type is stored as a post type and has its own set of capabilities.
 For example, Collections are posts of the `tainacan-collection` post type, and have associated capabilities such as `edit_tainacan-collections` and `edit_others_tainacan-collections`.

 If you are familiar with WordPress Roles and capabilities and, more specifically, with custom post types capabilities, this is very easy to understand.
-If you are not, its best if you first learn how WordPress handles custom post types capabilities and you will easily understand how tainacan works with it.
+If you are not, it's best if you first learn how WordPress handles custom post types capabilities and you will easily understand how Tainacan works with it.

-To see a complete list of tainacan capabilities see [Tainacan Permissions](permissions.md).
+To see a complete list of Tainacan capabilities see [Tainacan Permissions](permissions.md).

-When you use WordPress custom post types, you dont need to know the exact name of the capabilities of a post type to check for them.
+When you use WordPress custom post types, you don't need to know the exact name of the capabilities of a post type to check for them.
 The post type object has a property called `cap` that informs you what are the specific capabilities that the post type have for the post type actions.

 For example, for a post type called `book`, that have capabilities such as `edit_books`, you could: